isebasus/compass/README.md

 A silly lightweight Minecraft server API used for server statuses.

 # API Calls
-The following describes Compass's API calls
+The following describes Compass's API calls.

 ### Initialization
 This API call is used to initialize a server to the API, so that way calls to ping can be cached.